The graph of implicit edge dependencies for indecomposability and beyond: Additional constructions for indecomposable and uniquely decomposable polytopes

-The graph of (implicit) edge dependencies has applications beyond indecomposability criteria.
-We have seen one application when expressing deformation cones of products (as products of deformation cones of the factors), in \Cref{thm:products}, and an upper bound on the dimension of deformation cones in \Cref{prop:dim,thm:DCdimBoundedByNumberOfDependentSets,thm:DCdimBoundedByNumberOfDependentSetsCovering}.
-We showcase three more involved applications of these ideas: \begin{compactenum} \item in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}, we extend the constructions of \cref{ssec:TruncatedGraphicalZonotope} using deep truncations to create indecomposable polytopes from zonotopes whose 2-faces are parallelograms, \item in \Cref{ssec:PolytopalConnectedComponent}, we study the simpliciality of $\DefoCone[\fw]$ and some of its rays, \item in \Cref{ssec:parallelogramicMinkowskisums}, we introduce \defn{parallelogramic Minkowski sums}, which share certain properties with Cartesian products, and describe how to construct indecomposable polytopes by stacking on top of their facets. \end{compactenum}
+In this section, we use the graph of (implicit) edge dependencies to analyze two constructions of polytopes with controlled deformation cones.
+On the one hand, in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}, we extend the constructions of \Cref{ssec:TruncatedGraphicalZonotope} using deep truncations to create indecomposable polytopes from arbitrary parallelogramic zonotopes.
+On the other hand, in \Cref{ssec:parallelogramicMinkowskisums}, we describe how to construct indecomposable polytopes by stacking on top of facets of parallelogramic Minkowski sums.